o0x2a/viaplay-trailer/Readme.md

 ##Stability
-The offered solution designed by having stability, security, performance, and scalibility in mind.
+The offered solution designed having stability, security, performance, and scalibility in mind.
-A complete set of unit test were written covering all the codes and procedures in the solution, which bring a more stable solution, increase future development productivity, and it would make refactoring and debugging much easier.
+A complete set of unit test were written covering all the solution's functionality.
+Having a high test coverage can bring a more stable solution, increase future development productivity, and it would make refactoring and debugging much easier.

 > ### Validation of incoming request:
 > * The only POST request to `/api` are served and other request are ignored.
 > * The `Content-Type` header of requests must be `application/json` .
-> * The post request body should be in JSON format contating `movie_resource_url` i.e `{"movie_resource_url": "http://content.viaplay.se/..."}`.
+> * The post request body should be in JSON format contating `movie_resource_url` property i.e `{"movie_resource_url": "http://content.viaplay.se/..."}`.
-> * if all the conditions above have met the server checks to ensure if the requested url in `movie_resource_url` is a valid request.
+> * if all the conditions above have been met the server would check the if the requested url in `movie_resource_url` property is a valid viaplay movie resource url.

 ##Performance
-By taking benefits from asynchronous nature of node.js and in-memory data store provided by Redis, the resulting solution has a very high performance.
+By taking advantage from asynchronous nature of node.js and in-memory data store provided by Redis, we could achieve create a solution with a very high performance.
 > ### Optimizations:
-> * All the methods call and data flow in the solution are asynchronous by design mostly by using Promise and Stream objects.
+> * All the methods call and data flow in the soultion are designed ina an asynchronous way by using Promise and Stream objects.
-> * Stream and data piping were used to parse and JSON and XML data, hence the solution are capable of handling large JSON and XML inputs.
+> * Stream and data piping were used to fetch and parse JSON and XML data, hence the solution are capable of handling large JSON and XML inputs.
 > * All the successful requests are cached in Redis data store, and will be used in future request.
-It means we send minimum number of API calls to upstream servers.
+This means that we would send minimum number of API calls to the upstream servers.
-> The response for subsequent requests are retrieved from Redis directly, and since Redis is an in-memory data-store, the response will be emitted even faster as if a static page were served.
+> The response for subsequent requests are retrieved from Redis directly without any processing, and since Redis is an in-memory data-store, the response will be emitted even faster as if a static page were served.

 ### Benchmark
 The application could handle ~1500 request per seconds successfully (generating result from data in cache).
 The mean time for response were 21ms and 0.68ms across all cuncurrent request.
 ApacheBenchmark command-line tool were used for the task.
 The benchmark executed on 6yrs old laptop with core i5 2.4ghz CPU.
 Below is the detailed result from the ApacheBenchmark.
+(The console logging were turned off during the benchmark.
+You can disable logging by commenting the line `app.use(logger('dev'))` in `app.js` file.)

  ```bash
  ab -n 10000 -c 32 -p postreq.txt -T application/json  http://localhost:3000/api